 Don’t forget to analyze current sales, discounts, and third-party events aimed to gain new customers

-The last step is to perform a SWOT (strengths, weaknesses, opportunities, and threats) analysis to evaluate your competitive position.
+The last step is to perform an ecommerce SWOT analysis (strengths, weaknesses, opportunities, and threats) analysis to evaluate your competitive position.
 What are their customers like the most and what are they complaining about?

 First of all, name their strengths and think about how well you can adjust to compete with their strong sides.
 Then, name their weaknesses and check if their weaknesses provide an opportunity for you.
 By doing a SWOT analysis, you can start to uncover strong and weak points within your own brand.